manoloramon/manoloramon/README.md

 ### Hi there 👋
-<h1>Hi there!
+Hi there!
 I'm a Flutter developer passionate about crafting beautiful and performant mobile apps.
-My experience with Flutter includes building apps from scratch, integrating with APIs, and creating custom widgets and animations.</h1>
+My experience with Flutter includes building apps from scratch, integrating with APIs, and creating custom widgets and animations.

 In my projects, I prioritize clean and maintainable code, using architecture patterns like BLoC and Provider to ensure scalability and testability.
 I also pay attention to UI/UX details and aim for pixel-perfect designs that are intuitive and delightful to use.